DDoS: A Graph Neural Network based Drug Synergy Prediction Algorithm: Experiment setup and results

-For this study we retreived untreated cell line features from \url{https://www.cancerrxgene.org/gdsc1000//GDSC1000_WebResources//Data/preprocessed/Cell_line_RMA_proc_basalExp.txt.zip}.
-This includes the RMA normalised basal expression profiles for all the cell lines included in the raw data by \cite{iorio2016landscape}, which contains transcriptional profiles of roughly $1'000$ human cancer cell lines ($\mathrm{E-MTAB-}3610$ in \textit{ArrayExpress}).
-For each cell line the normalized expression levels of $17'737$ genes were included, out of which we selected $l' = 908$ \textit{landmark} genes.
-The latter were accessed from the $\mathrm{L1000}$ \cite{subramanian2017next} project (\url{https://clue.io/}).
+For this study, we retrieved untreated cell line features from cancerrxgene\footnote{ {\url{https://www.cancerrxgene.org/gdsc1000//GDSC1000_WebResources//Data/preprocessed/Cell_line_RMA_proc_basalExp.txt.zip}}}.
+This includes the RMA normalized basal expression profiles for all the cell lines included in the raw data by~\cite{iorio2016landscape}, which contains transcriptional profiles of roughly $1'000$ human cancer cell lines ($\mathrm{E-MTAB-}3610$ in \textit{ArrayExpress}).
+For each cell line, the normalized expression levels of $17'737$ genes were included, out of which we selected $908$ \textit{landmark} genes.
+The latter were accessed from the $\mathrm{L1000}$~\citep{subramanian2017next} project \footnote{ {\url{https://clue.io/}}}.
+See Supplementary Files for all included genes.
 Hence, each cell line is represented by a feature vector of length $908$.
-See Supplementary Files for all included genes.
+See Appendix section \ref{sec:genes} for all included genes.